Detrich/questionaire/README.md

 # Welcome to the Greatest Questionnaire on the Internet!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This program was created using react!

 ## How to run this program.